 Only students officially involved in coordinating NSOP activities (ex.
-Orientation Leaders) will receive permission to check-in early prior to the Continuing & Readmitted Student Check-In Weekend (Saturday & Sunday, September 2 & 3, 2017).
+Orientation Leaders) will receive permission to check-in early prior to the start of Continuing & Readmitted Student Check-In Weekend (Saturday, September 1, 2018).
 This will be coordinated by the sponsoring dept. (students do not need to email Res Life).
 Permission & move-in instructions are typically emailed to approved students by the 2nd week of August.

 Students who receive permission to check-in early are not allowed to give access to campus housing to other students (or their belongings) who do not have early check-in permission and may only sign in 1 short-term day-time guest at a time (overnight guests are not allowed).
 Please see below for additional policies for early move-in.